larshp/abapPGP/README.md

 # abapPGP
 ABAP implementation of OpenPGP

 # Work in progresss

 Current scope is signing, see https://github.com/larshp/abapGit/issues/358

+# Warning

+It is stupid to write your own encryption/PGP library, abapPGP will most certainly contain severe bugs.

 Do not use this for anything important, instead use real PGP software like [openPGP](http://openpgp.org/)